Spirit Pond runestones: Reception

-The inscriptions contain several instances of the use of pentadic numerals in European digits placement.
-The first to study the stones scientifically was Harvard University professor Einar Haugen.
+When the New England Antiquities Research Association learned of their existence it investigated them and then asked Einar Haugen to examined them.
 In 1974, after transcribing, he found the individual runes used to be inconsistent with 11th century Old Norse, and that the text contains only "a few Norse words in a sea of gibberish".
 He also noted peculiarities relating the inscriptions directly to the Kensington Runestone inscription.
-Thus, he concluded that the inscriptions were most likely created after 1932.
+Thus, he concluded that the inscriptions were most likely created after 1932.He was able to do a transliteration but not a translation as Wahlgren wrote, "as portions of the text appear to be scrambled or distorted in some way in order to impede too ready a full interpretation ...".
+After comparing the runes to those on the Kensington Runestone he concluded that they were clearly related, the Kensington stone being the elder.
+As the date on it is about 350 years older than the Kensington stone, Professor Erik Wahlgren has called it "a hoax on a hoax."